HELVE/VERMINSOULS/README.md

 Glitch title: PHASE A: INITIATED.

-She drops to the floor, dust comes up.
+Slowmo Downshot: She drops to the floor, dust comes up.

 7 people wearing black clothes and masks enter the room and surround the body.